baldurbjarnason/this-is-not-a-book/Choose_your_structural_grammar.md

 My dad has regularly been going to the theatre for decades.
 He and a few of his friends have a subscription at Þjóðleikhúsið and, come rain, come shine, every few weeks they go to see whatever it is that they’re staging.
-It doesn’t matter if it’s getting awful review, whether it’s a farce or a tragedy, they go, watch, and then talk about it over wine.
+It doesn’t matter if it’s getting awful reviews, whether it’s a farce or a tragedy, they go, watch, and then talk about it over wine.
 This tradition has survived two divorces and several major career changes.